-Bangkok temples and palaces: which ones are worth your morning
+Bangkok temples and palaces worth your morning

 1. Grand Palace and Wat Phra Kaew (พระบรมมหาราชวัง)